wing9413/Python_InformationRetrieval/README.md

 # Information Retrieval

-Built a text retrieve system (simple search engine) through python </ br>
+Built a text retrieve system (simple search engine) through python

 **Goal:  When query is entered by a user, the output will be a list of relevant documents with rank(The most similar documents will showed first)**